kryjak/JK_PhD_thesis/Readme.md

 class and will be passed through to the underlying `report` class.

 #### draft
-By default enables a footer which includes wordcount information (requires the use of the makefile) and the date.
+By default enables a footer with the date.
 This option is passed to the underlying report class so will also highlight any overfull hboxes.

 #### twoside
 Typeset the document to use both sides of paper.
 The margins are asymmetric, so